dtaht/blog-cerowrt/content/post/a_bit_about_bbr.md

 from me lately, check your spam folders?

-It's always puzzled me as to why nearly no traffic from the lists ends up to the lists.bufferbloat.net server archive, and why we only have 66,000 or so bufferbloat related results on any given google search.
+It's always puzzled me as to why nearly no traffic from the lists ends up in a google search with a pointer to lists.bufferbloat.net email archive, and why we only have 66,000 or so bufferbloat related results on any given google search, after 6 years of it....

 ## Clue #5